Stape/Documentation

 Cookie Keeper power-up

-4. Toggle the Cookie Keeper switch.
+3. Toggle the Cookie Keeper switch to enable it.

-Toggle the Cookie Keeper switch.
+Toggle the Cookie Keeper switch to enable it.

 NameCookieTime